-To apply for an immigration inspection, contact Environmental Health for an application form.
+To apply for an immigration inspection, contact the Environmental Health team for an application form.

 Long-term empty homes can fall into disrepair, attract crime and anti-social behaviour.
 Empty homes are a wasted resource that could be used to help meet housing need.

 Bringing empty homes back into use can increase housing supply, improve community safety and contribute to regeneration.